Warranty: Implied warranty

 Implied warranties are unwritten promises that arise from the nature of the transaction, and the inherent understanding by the buyer, rather than from the express representations of the seller.

 Sale of goods

 Warranties provided in the sale of goods (tangible products) vary according to jurisdiction, but commonly new goods are sold with implied warranty that the goods are as advertised.
 Used products, however, may be sold "as is" with no warranties.
 Each country, however, defines its own parameters with regard to implied conditions or implied warranties.
-This is because each country (a country as defined by international civil law) has its own system of contract law with its own set of rules.
-Said rules are largely standardised; i.e., the concepts of offer, acceptance, consideration, capacity to contract and intention to create legal relations.
+The rules regarding warranties are largely standardised; i.e., the concepts of offer, acceptance, consideration, capacity to contract and intention to create legal relations.
 Those are the five elements to create a legally binding contract in the United States (all 50 states), England and Wales, Scotland and Northern Ireland, each of the seven states of Australia, and all other common law countries.
 Countries with civil law systems, however, recognise legally binding contracts which are not supported by consideration.